keilhauer/Legespiel-Solver/Readme.md

 in which cards have to be put in a square (or sometimes a rectangle) so that the pictures on the four sides of the cards fit the ones of the cards around it.

-You can solve other games of this kind by creating an own implementation of GameConfig.
+You can solve other games of this kind by creating your own implementation of GameConfig.
 By doing that, you can change the dimensions of the playing field and the pictures on the cards.
-When you are done, you can use the class name of your GameConfig as a program argument for Solver (also see .launch-Files in this folder).
+When you are done, you can use the class name of your GameConfig as a program argument for Solver (see .launch-Files in this folder).

 ## Licence